jeffgbutler/microservice-workshop-kotlin/docs/feignClientExercise.md

 Test the application in the following way:

-1. Start all three of the individual web services by running the three application classes in each project, or by using the spring-boot:run maven goal on each project
+1. Start all three of the individual web services by running the three application classes in each project, or by using the bootRun gradle goal on each project (or better yet, use the SpringBoot support in IntelliJ to start application through the services window)
-1. Once all three application are running, you should be able to run the test `microservice.workshop.movieaggregatorservice.test.AggregateMovieControllerTest` in the `movie-aggregator-service` project successfully
+1. Once all three applications are running, you should be able to run the test `microservice.workshop.movieaggregatorservice.test.AggregateMovieControllerTest` in the `movie-aggregator-service` project successfully
-1. Start the movie-aggregator-service application and access it's swagger interface at [http://localhost:8080](http://localhost:8080)

 ## Use the Traffic Simulator

+Start the movie-aggregator-service application and access it's swagger interface at [http://localhost:8080](http://localhost:8080)

-This cloned repo has a simple SPA (single page application), written with Vue.js, that will send random requests to the aggregate service.
+The aggregate service includes a simple SPA (single page application), written with Vue.js, that will send random requests to the aggregate service.
 This will be very useful when we start to work with Hystrix.
-You can try it now by opening `index.html` in the `/traffic-simulator` directory of the git repo.
+You can try it now by navigating to the root of the aggregator project at [http://localhost:8080](http://localhost:8080).
 Once the page is open in a browser, press the "Start" button to start sending traffic to your new aggregate web service.

 Once you are satifsfied that everything is working properly, end all four running web services.